Skip to main content

 Notice

-Obviously, the Macro properties (even of a different channel) are not available as targets for any Macro Control.
+The Macro properties themselves (even from a different channel) are not available as targets for any Macro Control.

 Tip

 Linking the same parameter to more than one Macro Control can be useful in the following example: If a parameter of a Sound is particularly important, you can link it to the same knob in the Macro Controls of that Sound, of its parent Group, and of the Master.
-By doing this, you ensure that the parameter is always available on the same knob when you switch between the Master, Group, and Sound level (but not if you switch to another Sound or Group, of course).
+By doing this, you ensure that the parameter is always available on the same knob when you switch between the Master, Group, and Sound levels (but not if you switch to another Sound or Group).

-Macro Controls can be assigned in two different ways.
+Macro Controls can be assigned in two different ways in the software.
 The quickest and easiest way is to create a Macro Control directly from a parameter.
-The other more elaborate method is to use the Pages Pane in the Assignment Area.
+The other more elaborate method is to use the Pages pane in the Assignment area.

 To assign a Macro Control directly from a parameter:

-1. Select Channel or Plug-in icon depending on where the parameter you want to assign is situated.
+1. Click the Channel or Plug-in icon depending on where the parameter you want to assign is located.

 2. Select the level where the parameter is, this can be on the MASTER, GROUP or SOUND level.